20 Notable alumni of

 Biography

-Philippe Klein is a French born engineer and businessman.
-He currently serves as Chief Planning Officer of the multi-national Japanese automobile manufacturer Nissan.
+Philippe Klein is a French-born engineer and businessman.
+He is Chief Planning Officer of Japanese automobile manufacturer Nissan.

 Ouang Te Tchao